GodHybrid/RiskOfSlimeRain/Guides/How-to-add-an-effect.md

 ```

 As always, if you get red underlines, add the using by mouseovering and pressing Alt+Enter.
-In this case, `using RiskOfSlimeRain.Effects.Uncommon;`
+In this case, `using RiskOfSlimeRain.Data.ROREffects.Uncommon;`
 Finally, add a texture in that same place for the item called `Infusion.png`, and you are done.
 But the effect doesn't do anything at all, this is going to be the next step!